jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 I've received conflicting information on whether or not the timeout handler will be _guaranteed_ to be the first message handled by your server.

-If it's not, then your server will most likely crash because its state will not have been fully initialized at that point.
+If it's not, and your server receives a different message first, then your server will most likely crash because its state will not have been fully initialized at that point.

-This seems <a href="http://stackoverflow.com/questions/14648304/is-handle-info-guaranteed-to-executed-first-in-a-process-after-init-with-timeout">very unlikely</a>, although it's worth keeping in mind if you run into any strange bugs.
+This seems <a href="http://stackoverflow.com/questions/14648304/is-handle-info-guaranteed-to-executed-first-in-a-process-after-init-with-timeout">very unlikely</a> though.

 ##  A Similar Approach